nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 In ownCloud 7 this was called server-to-server sharing.
 Now it is called federated cloud sharing.
 With just a few clicks you can easily and securely link file shares between ownCloud servers, in effect creating a cloud of ownClouds.
 You can automatically send an email notification when you create the share, share directly with users on other ownCloud servers, add password protection, allow users to upload files, and set an expiration date.

+..
+Note:: Currently, federated shares cannot be re-shared, and the only visible option when you create the share is **Can edit**.

 Follow these steps to create a new federated cloud share: